-The Council expects that any design codes or guides prepared by applicants in support of planning applications accord with the requirements of the National Planning Policy Framework, planning practice guidance and the National Model Design Code.
-The Council is also exploring opportunities to prepare a design code for the two sites.
+1.32 The Council expects that any design codes or guides prepared by applicants in support of planning applications accord with the requirements of the National Planning Policy Framework, planning practice guidance and the National Model Design Code.
+EM DevCo has been awarded grant funding from the Design Code Pathfinder Programme to produce design codes for Toton and Chetwynd Barracks as well as two other sites.